 What are some of your favorite ways to teach rhyming words?

-Leave a comment and let us know.
+Leave a comment below or on the Really Good Teachers Forums and let us know!
 We love to hear from you!